mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 ## Title and Breadcrumbs

-The breacrumbs are formed by matching the current pathname with the navigation structure in the App Layout.
+The breacrumbs are formed by matching the current pathname with the navigation structure defined in the `AppProvider`.
 The title of the matched segment is used as the page title.
 You can override the page title with the `title` property.

 ## Actions